-Discussion with the registered manager, review of accident and incidents notifications, care records and complaints records confirmed that all suspected, alleged or actual incidents of abuse were fully and promptly referred to the relevant persons and agencies for investigation in accordance with procedures and legislation: written records were retained.
+Discussion with the registered manager, review of accident and incidents notifications, care records and complaints records confirmed that any suspected, alleged or actual incidents of abuse would be fully and promptly referred to the relevant persons and agencies for investigation in accordance with procedures and legislation; written records would be retained.

-The registered manager confirmed there were risk management procedures in place relating to the safety of individual residents.
+The registered manager advised that there were risk management procedures in place relating to the safety of individual residents.
 Discussion with the registered manager identified that the home did not accommodate any individuals whose assessed needs could not be met.
-Review of care records identified that individual care needs assessments and risk assessments were obtained prior to admission.
+Review of a care record identified that individual care needs assessments and risk assessments were obtained prior to admission.

-The registered manager confirmed that no restrictive practices were undertaken within the home and on the day of the inspection none were observed.
+The registered manager advised that no restrictive practices were undertaken within the home and on the day of the inspection none were observed.

-The registered manager confirmed there were risk management policy and procedures in place.
-Discussion with the registered manager relating to safe and healthy working practices confirmed that these were appropriately maintained and reviewed regularly e.g. Control of Substances Hazardous to Health (COSHH) and fire safety.
+The registered manager advised that there were risk management policy and procedures in place.
+Discussion with the registered manager and review of the home's policy and procedures relating to safe and healthy working practices confirmed that these were appropriately maintained and reviewed regularly e.g. fire safety.